Chevron - Cash Flow Currently Neutral, Much Higher Oil Prices Are Needed To Make The Stock Appealing

 Chevron outlined plans to increase production in 2019 by 15% compared to 2016, indicating that production could come in at 3 million barrels of oil equivalent per year that year.
 This is despite the cutback in capital spending, with many large past investments starting to pay off.

 The real issue is what potential earnings on this production base can be.
-It is obvious that the company is pretty much breaking-even in terms of upstream production at $45 per barrel, with downstream activities being responsible for the majority of Q3 profits.
+It is obvious that the company is pretty much breaking even in terms of upstream production at $45 per barrel, with downstream activities being responsible for the majority of Q3 profits.
 Operating profit came in at $30-45 billion a year in 2010-2014 on production of 2.5 million barrels of oil equivalent per day.
-That is equivalent to $33-50 per barrel of oil equivalent, with oil on averaging that period at roughly $100 per barrel.
+That is equivalent to $33-50 per barrel of oil equivalent, with oil on average in that period at roughly $100 per barrel.

 If we use a $100 potential oil price, operating profits could rise to $36-54 billion a year, taking into account a similar cost structure and 20% increase in production for 2019.
 Taking into account interest expenses and a 40% high effective tax rate, after-tax profits could come in at $20-30 billion a year.
 In that scenario, earnings are equivalent to $10-15 per share.
 This excludes the earnings potential of the downstream business, currently trending at $4 billion, having the potential to add another $2 per share to the potential earnings.

-The issue is that an oil price of $100 per barrel looks optimistic, as the major revolution in shale, and transition away to other sources of energy, may have created a huge force with lower marginal production costs.
-It are these players which are actually increasing capital spending budgets at this point in time.
+The issue is that an oil price of $100 per barrel looks optimistic, as the major revolution in shale and the transition to other sources of energy may have created a huge force with lower marginal production costs.
+It is these players which are actually increasing capital spending budgets at this point in time.

-A potentially more realistic $75 per barrel number, could yield operating earnings of $15-25 billion in 2019, for after tax earnings of roughly $8-16 billion.
+A potentially more realistic $75 per barrel number could yield operating earnings of $15-25 billion in 2019 for after-tax earnings of roughly $8-16 billion.
 Including downstream earnings, profits are seen at $12-20 billion, equivalent to $6-10 per share.
 At $117 per share, Chevron is now trading at market-equivalent valuation multiples.

 Final Thoughts